-Ending your membership in Providence Medicare Cottonwood + Rx (HMO-POS) may be voluntary (your own choice) or involuntary (not your own choice):
+Ending your membership in Providence Medicare Dual Plus (HMO D-SNP) may be voluntary (your own choice) or involuntary (not your own choice):

 - You might leave our plan because you have decided that you want to leave.
-Sections 2 and 3 provide information on ending your membership voluntarily. - There are also limited situations where we are required to end your membership.
+Sections 2 and 3 provide information on ending your membership voluntarily. - There are also limited situations where you do not choose to leave, but we are required to end your membership.
 Section 5 tells you about situations when we must end your membership.